ViniciusCortat/Sprint2Project/README.md

-# Sprint2Project: Learning more about Python and Pandas library
+# Sprint 2 Project: Learning more about Python and Pandas library

 ## Learning Subjects